-- 7. The valuation results summarised in paragraphs 1 and 2 above are based on the financial position and market levels at the valuation date, 31 March 2019.
+- 6. The valuation results summarised in paragraph 1 above are based on the financial position and market levels at the valuation date, 31 March 2022.
 As such the results do not make allowance for changes which have occurred subsequent to the valuation date.
-The Actuary, in conjunction with the Administering Authority, monitors the funding position on a regular basis. - 8.
-The formal actuarial valuation report and the Rates and Adjustments Certificate setting out the employer contribution rates for the period from 1 April 2020 to 31 March 2023 were signed on 30 March 2020.
-Other than as agreed or otherwise permitted or required by the Regulations, employer contribution rates will be reviewed at the next actuarial valuation of the Fund as at 31 March 2022 in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013. - 9.
-There are a number of uncertainties regarding the Scheme benefits and hence liabilities:
+The Actuary, in conjunction with the Administering Authority, monitors the funding position on a regular basis. - 7.
+The formal actuarial valuation report and the Rates and Adjustments Certificate setting out the employer contribution rates for the period from 1 April 2023 to 31 March 2026 were signed on 30 March 2023.
+Other than as agreed or otherwise permitted or required by the Regulations, employer contribution rates will be reviewed at the next actuarial valuation of the Fund as at 31 March 2025 in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013. - 8.
+This Statement has been prepared by the Actuary to the Fund, Aon, for inclusion in the accounts of the Fund.
+It provides a summary of the results of their actuarial valuation which was carried out as at 31 March 2022.
+The valuation provides a snapshot of the funding position at the valuation date and is used to assess the future level of contributions required.